 [Definition of "Eligible infrastructure replacement'' of subsection (a) as amended by 2022, 179, Sec.
 58 effective August 11, 2022.
 For text effective until August 11, 2022, see above.]

-"Eligible infrastructure replacement'', a replacement or an improvement of existing infrastructure of a gas company that: (i) is made on or after January 1, 2015; (ii) is designed to improve public safety or infrastructure reliability; (iii) does not increase the revenue of a gas company by connecting an improvement for a principal purpose of serving new customers; (iv) reduces, or has the potential to reduce, lost and unaccounted for natural gas through a reduction in natural gas system leaks; (v) is not included in the current rate base of the gas company as determined in the gas company's most recent rate proceeding; (vi) may include use of advanced leak repair technology approved by the department to repair an existing leak-prone gas pipe to extend the useful life of the such gas pipe by no less than 10 years; and (vii) may include replacing gas infrastructure with utility-scale non-emitting renewable thermal energy infrastructure.
+"Eligible infrastructure repair and replacement'', a repair, replacement or an improvement of existing infrastructure of a gas company in a way that avoids or minimizes stranded assets that: (i) is made on or after January 1, 2015; (ii) is designed to improve public safety or infrastructure reliability; (iii) does not increase the revenue of a gas company by connecting an improvement for a principal purpose of serving new customers; (iv) reduces natural gas emissions through a reduction in natural gas system leaks; (v) is not included in the current rate base of the gas company as determined in the gas company's most recent rate proceeding; (vi) may include use of advanced leak repair technology approved by the department to repair an existing leak-prone gas pipe to extend the useful life of such gas pipe by no less than 10 years; (vii) may include replacing gas infrastructure with utility-scale non-emitting renewable thermal energy infrastructure; (viii) is not inconsistent with the applicable statewide greenhouse gas emission limits and sublimits established pursuant to chapter 21N and the commonwealth’s emissions strategies; and (ix) for which a non-pipe alternative has been shown to be infeasible or not cost-effective.

+“Non-pipe alternative” means activities or investments that delay, reduce, or avoid the need to build or upgrade traditional natural gas infrastructure, including, but not limited to, non-emitting renewable thermal infrastructure project defined in section 147A of chapter 164.

-"Plan'', a targeted infrastructure replacement program construction plan that a gas company files pursuant to subsection (b).
+"Plan'', a targeted infrastructure repair and replacement program construction plan that a gas company files pursuant to subsection (b).

-"Project'', an eligible infrastructure replacement project proposed by a gas company in a plan filed under this section.
+"Project'', an eligible infrastructure repair and replacement project proposed by a gas company in a plan filed pursuant to subsection (b).

-(b) A gas company shall file with the department a plan to address aging or leaking natural gas infrastructure within the commonwealth and the leak rate on the gas company's natural gas infrastructure in the interest of public safety and reducing lost and unaccounted for natural gas through a reduction in natural gas system leaks.
-Each company's gas infrastructure plan shall include interim targets for the department's review.
-The department shall review these interim targets to ensure each gas company is meeting the appropriate pace to reduce the leak rate on and to replace the gas company's natural gas infrastructure in a safe and timely manner.
-The interim targets shall be for periods of not more than 6 years or at the conclusion of 2 complete 3-year walking survey cycles conducted by the gas company.
-The gas companies shall incorporate these interim targets into timelines for removing all leak-prone infrastructure filed pursuant to subsection (c) and may update them based on overall progress.
-The department may levy a penalty against any gas company that fails to meet its interim target in an amount up to and including the equivalent of 2.5 per cent of such gas company's transmission and distribution service revenues for the previous calendar year.
+(b) A gas company shall file with the department a plan to address aging or leaking natural gas infrastructure within the commonwealth and the leak rate on the gas company's natural gas infrastructure in the interest of public safety and reducing natural gas emissions through a reduction in natural gas system leaks.
+Each company's gas infrastructure plan shall include annual targets for the next 10 years for the department's review.
+The department shall review these annual targets to ensure each gas company is meeting the appropriate pace to reduce the leak rate on and to repair or replace the gas company's natural gas infrastructure in a safe and timely manner and on a schedule not inconsistent with the applicable statewide greenhouse gas emission limits and sublimits established pursuant to chapter 21N and the commonwealth’s emissions strategies.
+The gas companies must update the targets each year based on overall progress.
+The department may levy a penalty against any gas company that fails to meet its most recently updated annual target in an amount up to and including the equivalent of 2.5 per cent of such gas company's transmission and distribution service revenues for the previous calendar year.